 The last thing that you want to encounter in your child custody case is a surprise.
-Family law attorneys work towards reducing the occurrence of surprises so that we can prepare and guide our clients towards achieving whatever goals they have in mind.
-In a child custody case, where facts are often times more important than the law, a negative mark against your ability to parent your child can often spell disaster for your case.
+Family law attorneys work towards reducing the occurrence of surprises to prepare and guide our clients towards achieving whatever goals they have in mind.
+In a child custody case, where facts are oftentimes more important than the law, a negative mark against your ability to parent your child can often spell disaster for your case.

-The great equalizer in this battle between people trying to game the system and those parents who are trying to show that their ex-spouse is a drug user is the ability to have un-planned and unannounced drug testing be a part of your case.
-There is some strategy that is involved, however, and you and your attorney must have a plan in place- a plan that your ex-spouse is unaware of.
+The great equalizer in this battle between people trying to game the system and those parents trying to show that their ex-spouse is a drug user can have un-planned and unannounced drug testing be a part of your case.
+However, there is some strategy involved, and you and your attorney must have a plan in place- a plan that your ex-spouse is unaware of.

 To what extent are you able to surprise your ex-spouse with a drug test?

 It happens not infrequently that parties are asked to submit drug test samples during the middle of a hearing.
-In Harris County, judges have the benefit of having a drug testing facility right across the street from the courthouse.
-All it takes is a phone call to their office to get an employee to court in order to administer the tests.
-An impromptu drug test involves both parties being tested, however, so if you are not in a position to pass a drug test yourself then you may want to reconsider how aggressively you push to have a drug test administered upon your ex-spouse without notice.
+In Harris County, judges benefit from having a drug testing facility right across the street from the courthouse.
+All it takes is a phone call to their office to get an employee to court to administer the tests.
+An impromptu drug test involves both parties being tested, however, so if you are not in a position to pass a drug test yourself, then you may want to reconsider how aggressively you push to have a drug test administered upon your ex-spouse without notice.

-Alcohol testing is also administered in situations where a parent’s drinking has become a problem in relation to endangering the health of their child.
-For example, I had a case last year where a client’s one year old son was riding in a vehicle being driven by his father who was under the influence of alcohol.
-In this situation, the child was asleep in their car-seat as the father drove southward on I-45 for almost two miles with police cruisers flashing their lights behind him.
-Apparently the father had been swerving and caught the attention of a police officer.
+Alcohol testing is also administered in situations where a parent’s drinking has become a problem with endangering their child's health.
+For example, I had a case last year where a client’s one-year-old son was riding in a vehicle being driven by his father, who was under the influence of alcohol.
+In this situation, the child was asleep in their car-seat as the father drove southward on I-45 for almost two miles, with police cruisers flashing their lights behind him.
+Apparently, the father had been swerving and caught the attention of a police officer.
 However, the father was so intoxicated that he did not notice police on his tail until nearly two minutes after the police vehicles appeared behind him.

-The difficulty associated with testing for alcohol is that alcohol does not stay in your system for nearly as long as drugs do.
-With that being said, if you are forced to give notice to your ex-spouse that he or she is going to be drug/alcohol tested he or she can stop drinking for a relatively short period of time in order to beat the test and pass.
-An unannounced drug test that comes about as an order from a court can be much more effective in catching someone drink alcohol.
+The difficulty associated with alcohol testing is that alcohol does not stay in your system for nearly as long as drugs do.
+With that being said, if you are forced to give notice to your ex-spouse that he or she is going to be drug/alcohol tested, he or she can stop drinking for a relatively short period of time to beat the test and pass.
+An unannounced drug test that comes about as an order from a court can effectively catch someone drinks alcohol.

 Other methods of drug testing

 Courts have more than just urine screenings as methods to test for drug and alcohol usage.
-Hair follicle, nail clippings and/or nail shavings can all be tested in order to detect the usage of drugs or alcohol.
-Hair and nails can allow testers to pick up drug/alcohol use from months in the past as opposed to just a few days in the case of a urinalysis.
+The hair follicle, nail clippings, and/or nail shavings can all be tested to detect drugs or alcohol usage.
+Hair and nails can allow testers to pick up drug/alcohol use from months in the past instead of just a few days in the case of a urinalysis.

-The standard that a court must use when approaching any issue related to your child is to determine what is in that child’s best interests.
-If a judge determines that the best interests of your child will be affected due to possible drug/alcohol use then it is probable that your request for a drug test will be granted by the court.
-For instance, if you have been the victim of domestic abuse or your children have the victims of abuse in your home it is more likely than not that a judge would welcome the opportunity to rule out drugs as a factor in that violence by having a drug test be administered.
+A court must use the standard when approaching any issue related to your child to determine what is in that child’s best interests.
+If a judge determines that your child's best interests will be affected due to possible drug/alcohol use, then it is probable that the court will grant your request for a drug test.
+For instance, if you have been the victim of domestic abuse or your children have the victims of abuse in your home, it is more likely than not that a judge would welcome the opportunity to rule out drugs as a factor in that violence by having a drug test be administered.

-When a test comes back positive for drugs or alcohol it is up to the judge as to how to rule based on those rest results.
-Custody and visitation rights for a parent who has tested positive in a drug test are often times restricted or made to be supervised.
-Supervised visitation usually occurs either at the house of a relative or at a court approved third party visitation center.
-Your visitation with your children would be supervised at all times by another adult until further orders of the court allows you to have more time with your child.
+When a test comes back positive for drugs or alcohol, it is up to the judge to rule based on those rest results.
+Custody and visitation rights for a parent who has tested positive in a drug test are oftentimes restricted or made to be supervised.
+Supervised visitation usually occurs either at the house of a relative or at a court-approved third party visitation center.
+Your visitation with your children would be supervised at all times by another adult until further orders of the court allow you to have more time with your child.

-So much of family law depends not on the law as it is written in the Texas Family Code, but on how the facts and circumstances of your case are portrayed in court.
-If know or suspect your ex-spouse is abusing alcohol and/or drugs this is an issue that you should raise with your attorney.
-You all have options to pursue but it is always best to have a plan as you enter into the child custody case.
+So much of family law depends not on the law as it is written in the Texas Family Code but on how your case's facts and circumstances are portrayed in court.
+I know or suspect your ex-spouse is abusing alcohol and/or drugs.
+This is an issue that you should raise with your attorney.
+You all have options to pursue, but it is always best to plan as you enter into the child custody case.

-Do not assume that just because other parts of your case have seemingly taken forever to complete, so too it will be when it comes to getting an order to have your ex-spouse drug tested.
-It does take some time and some cunning on your part to work it out as to when you all would be most likely to have your request for a test be granted by the judge.
+Do not assume that just because other parts of your case have seemingly taken forever to complete, so too, it will be when it comes to getting an order to have your ex-spouse drug tested.
+It does take some time and some cunning on your part to work it out as to when you all would be most likely to have the judge grant your request for a test.

-Family law attorneys have the level of experience and courtroom know-how that you need when it comes to moving forward with a request to have your ex-spouse drug tested immediately in regard to your child custody case.
-You do not want to take a risk that your ex-spouse will be able to do something in order to manipulate the test’s results.
+Family law attorneys have the level of experience and courtroom know-how that you need when moving forward with a request to have your ex-spouse drug tested immediately regarding your child custody case.
+You do not want to take a risk that your ex-spouse will be able to do something to manipulate the test’s results.
 My advice would be to work with a licensed family law attorney in your child custody case.
 We know the law and how to apply it to your advantage.